 Michael Jordan is the greatest basketball player to ever step on an NBA floor.
 It's one thing to compare His Airness to LeBron James, or even other great NBA players of the past, but no one impacted the game of basketball like No. 23.

-Hailing from Wilmington, North Carolina, MJ played 15 seasons in the NBA, led the Chicago Bulls to two stints as three-peat NBA Champions, was named NBA Finals MVP in each of those title runs, and he won basically every award imaginable along the way.
+Hailing from Wilmington, North Carolina, MJ played 15 seasons in the NBA, led the Chicago Bulls to two stints as three-peat NBA Champions, was named NBA Finals MVP in each of those title runs, and won basically every award imaginable along the way.

 From the time he entered the National Basketball Association as the No. 3 overall pick in the 1984 NBA Draft, Jordan dominated every single night.
 I mean, his list of career achievements on a basketball court would be hard to accumulate if you were playing a video game.

-North Carolina Tar Heels
+University of North Carolina Tar Heels

 — ACC Rookie if the Year